|SOBER COACHING COMPONENTS

 - A friend (The Coach provides companionship).

-Following are functions not fulfilled by the Sober Coach or Recovery Coach:
+The following functions are not fulfilled by the Sober Coach or Recovery Coach:

 - Sponsor (The Coach does not perform any 12-Step service work on "paid time")